ALWAYS READY 2SERVE!

 A dramatic increase in crises around the world create tremendous challenges and also opportunities for the spreading of the gospel.
 While circumstances may be discouraging to many and yes even forbidding, when seeing these things happen, it is a time when people are looking for something better than this world can offer as they may have lost their homes, jobs, vehicles and even family members to a disaster of some sort.
 For survivors to see Jesus in people who are willing to come help them without requirement other than that they need help is beyond the understanding of most.

-Over the past 15 years it has been our privilege to witness the youth of Southern Union schools and supporting adults act as the hands and feet of Jesus in aiding thousands of survivors from dozens of disasters.
-We are convinced more than ever that our youth are the key to preaching the gospel to the whole world through word but even more through action.
+Over the past 15 years it has been our privilege to witness the youth of Southern Union schools and supporting adults act as the hands and feet of Jesus in aiding thousands of survivors from many disasters.
+We are convinced more than ever that our youth, along with supporting adults, are the key to preaching the gospel to the whole world through word but even more through action.
 The saying “Us’m or Lose’m” is a significant reason for many youth exiting the Church.
 If in fact the Seventh-day Adventist Church is wanting Jesus to return soon our youth must play an intricate role in the mission and management of the the church.
-This will require a radical a change in thinking for most.
+This will require a radical a change in thinking for many.

 We believe fully in the following statement from the book Education p.
 271 “With such an army of workers as our youth, rightly trained, might furnish, how soon the message of a crucified, risen, and soon coming Savior might be carried to the WHOLE WORLD.
 How soon might the end come—the end of suffering and sorrow and sin!”
 To that end we exist!